Exploiting DB2 10 Features with IBM InfoSphere Optim Tools: Part 2

 This feature enhances security for sensitive data through fine-grained access control to a table at the row and/or column levels with filtering and data masking.
 With Data Studio, you can enable RCAC conditionally.
 For example, the first 10 digits of customer credit card number column can be masked when displayed (see Figure 22).

 Figure 22.
 Example of column data masking in Data Studio

 Creating row permissions that allow access data in specific or all rows is now possible.
 For example, only the ADMIN user is allowed to access all rows (see Figure 23).

 This feature enables IT departments to extend their HADR strategies with additional multiple copies of standby databases in various remote locations.

-IBM DB2 Advanced Enterprise Server Edition (AESE) provides the most comprehensive version of DB2 10 for Linux, UNIX, and Windows.
+IBM DB2 Advanced Enterprise Server Edition (AESE) provides a highly comprehensive version of DB2 10 for Linux, UNIX, and Windows.
 This package combines storage and performance optimization capabilities with a rich suite of data management solutions.
-The InfoSphere Optim Tools included in AESE help users make the most of new, powerful features in DB2 10 with simple and intuitive user interfaces throughout the entire data lifecycle.
+The InfoSphere Optim tools included in AESE help end users make the most of new, powerful features in DB2 10 with simple and intuitive user interfaces throughout the entire data lifecycle.